 \section{Abstract}

 In the context of energy storage at the nanoscale, exploring the notion of \textit{quantum advantage} implies walking on the thin line at the boundary between quantum mechanics and thermodynamics, which underpins our conventional understanding of battery devices.
 With no classical analogue, the Sachdev-Ye-Kitaev (SYK) model has emerged in the last years as a promising platform to boost charging and storage efficiency thanks to its highly-entangling dynamics.
-Here, we explore how the robustness of this setup by considering the sparse version of the SYK model, showing that, as long as chaos is not completely broken, reducing its complexity may lead to more efficient quantum batteries.
+Here, we explore how the robustness of this setup changes by considering the sparse version of the SYK model, showing that, as long as chaos is not completely broken, reducing its complexity may lead to more efficient quantum batteries.

-\textit{Introduction and motivations. } The quest for efficient energy storage and work extraction has been a cornerstone of several technological breakthroughs, dating back at least to the first industrial revolution, with its profound connection to the development of thermodynamics as a backbone for our scientific understanding of Nature \cite{pierno-book,maxwell-demon-book}.
-Nowadays, as material samples are brought to increasingly lower temperature and smaller sizes, we are experiencing a sort of nanoscale industrial revolution, where the challenge of energy storage takes on a quantum mechanical dimension, where centuries-old thermodynamical concepts are in need to be revisited in the face of non-classical resources such as quantum coherence and entanglement \cite{halpern-2022,kurizki-2022,strasberg-2024}.
-Indeed, the interplay between entanglement generation and work extraction from many-body quantum states has spurred a sustained research effort into quantum batteries \cite{alicki-2013,binder-2015,ferraro-2018,andolina-2018,liu-2019,rossini-2019,quach-2022,barzanjeh-2024,campaioli-2024}.
+\textit{Introduction and motivations. } The quest for efficient energy storage and work extraction has been a cornerstone of several technological breakthroughs, dating back at least to the first industrial revolution, with its profound connection to the development of thermodynamics as the backbone for our scientific understanding of Nature \cite{pierno-book, maxwell-demon-book}.
+Nowadays, as material samples are brought to increasingly lower temperatures and smaller sizes, we are experiencing a nanoscale industrial revolution.
+Here, the challenge of energy storage takes on a quantum mechanical dimension, where centuries-old thermodynamic concepts must be revisited in the light of non-classical resources such as quantum coherence and entanglement \cite{halpern-2022, kurizki-2022, strasberg-2024}.
+Indeed, the interplay between entanglement generation and work extraction from many-body quantum states has spurred a sustained research effort into quantum batteries \cite{alicki-2013, binder-2015, ferraro-2018, andolina-2018, liu-2019, rossini-2019, quach-2022, barzanjeh-2024, campaioli-2024}.

 It is now clear that quantum battery engineering hinges on balancing complexity and controllability.
 For instance, while being highly sensitive to noise and fluctuations, the onset of highly entangling dynamics can positively affect battery performance, especially regarding figures of merit such as the amount of injected energy or the charging power \cite{hovhannisyan-2013, caravelli-2020, campaioli-2024}.
 This tension motivates the exploration of minimal platforms where access to such observables is amenable to analytical and computational analysis.